 Haven’t you heard?
 Pizza ovens are out, barbecues are in.
-Though this may not be a year-round trend, when you need a creative, fun, and “smokey” way to entertain your hungry guests for holiday weekends, consider this delicious vegan grilled pizza recipe.
+Though this may not be a year-round trend, when you need a creative, fun, and “smokey” way to entertain your hungry guests over the holidays or weekends, consider this delicious vegan grilled pizza recipe.
 It is by Chef Jason of The Vegan Taste, and he includes many must have tips on how to grill pizza, too.

 Complementary Food and Drinks: Serve this grilled pizza with a side of tomato sauce or garlic oil to dip the crust of the pizza into.

 By ingredients, this recipe is dairy-free / non-dairy, egg-free, optionally nut-free, peanut-free, optionally soy-free, vegan / plant-based, and vegetarian.